- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered financial advice.
-Market share data is approximate and may vary depending on the source.
-Financial data may be slightly rounded.
+This information is for analytical purposes only and should not be considered investment advice.
+Market share data is an approximation and may vary depending on the specific segment and methodology used.
+Financial data and projections are subject to change and economic conditions.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.